Jeff-Bouchard/gravity-node-data-extractor/docs/scheme.md

 ## Main concepts

-The main concepts behind the subject implementation we stick to are:
+The main concepts behind the implementation of extractors are:
-1. Provide stateless system & Avoid data mutability
+1. Providing a stateless system & avoiding data mutability
-2. Conformance to ***any*** kind of data (reusability)
+2. Conforming to ***any*** kind of data (reusability)
-3. Manifest available operations
+3. Manifesting available operations

-### Stateless VS stateful
+### Stateless vs stateful

-Talking about modern system designing we tend to outlook for certain balance in how operate with objects.
+In designing modern systems, it is necessary to achieve a certain balance in how objects are manipulated.

-The vast majority of applications combine both stateless and stateful parts of the system.
+The vast majority of applications combine both stateless and stateful system parts.

-As regards *Gravity protocol*, it's not an exception.
-Such parts of the system that are responsible for data mutability and storing are considered stateful.
+As regards to the *Gravity protocol*, it's not an exception.
+Such parts of the system that are responsible for data mutability and storage are considered stateful.

-By design, extractors are aimed to perform only data aggregation and mapping procedures.
-That is why we have stateless approach.
-They are not awared of particular data consumers, and here comes the second advantage - *Extractors are isolated.*
+By design, extractors are aimed to only perform data aggregation and mapping procedures, which is the reason for also introducing a stateless approach.
+In addition, *extractors are isolated*, meaning that they are not "aware" of any particular data consumers.

 ### Conformance to any data & Reusability

-Current architecture gives an ability to ***transform*** and ***transport*** data ***the way we want***.
-There are responsible interfaces for that:
+The current architecture gives an ability to ***transform*** and ***transport*** data in any way that is necessary for a particular use-case.
+There are two interfaces that implement this functionality:
-1. Extractor<T, R> - This interface declares methods on how we ***transform*** data .
+1. Extractor<T, R> - This interface declares methods on how the data is ***transformed***,
-2. IDataBridge<T, R> - This interface declares methods on how we ***transport*** the data.
+2. IDataBridge<T, R> - This interface declares methods on how the data is ***transported***.

 Generic types provided in declarations represent:
-1. T - raw data type
+1. T - raw data type,
 2. R - transformed response data type.

-Furthermore, such approach gives us an ability to represent any kind of data and deliver it differently.
+Furthermore, such approach gives us an ability to represent any kind of data and deliver it in different ways.

-The scheme represents possible implementations:
+The scheme below shows possible implementations:

 ![Gravity data extractor response controller examples](https://i.imgur.com/RnPi1Kw.png)

-Existing ***reusability of every distinct system part*** concludes to the ***reusability of whole system***.
+The ***reusability of every distinct system part*** translates into the ***reusability of the whole system***.

 ### Available operations

-The design requires 3 accessible access endpoints to be implemented.
-Those are for:
+The design requires three accessible endpoints to be implemented.
+These are needed for:
-1. Raw data fetching.
+1. Fetching raw data.
-2. Mapped/transformed data fetching.
+2. Fetching mapped/transformed data.
-3. Extractor info in JSON format, containing data feed tag and description.
+3. Fetching extractor info in JSON format, containing the data feed tag and description.